Library Capital Campaign

 Building a legacy today for the Library's tomorrow.

 The Signal Hill Community Foundation would like to invite you to join us in the 2019 Library Capital Campaign.
-The campaign will help to create an endowment of funds for the new Signal Hill Library that is currently under construction and set to open in 2019.
-The 14,000 square-foot multi-use facility will replace the old library which was built as a fire house in 1931 and served as the City library for many years.
-The new Signal Hill Public Library will serve as an anchor in the civic gateway which includes City Hall, the Signal Hill Park Community Center, the Signal Hill Youth Center, the Concerts in the Park amphitheater, and the beloved Spud Field.
+The campaign will help to create an endowment of funds for the new Signal Hill Library opened in August 2019.
+The 14,000 square-foot multi-use facility replaced the old library which was built as a fire house in 1931 and served as the City library for many years.
+The new Signal Hill Public Library serves as an anchor in the civic gateway which includes City Hall, the Signal Hill Park Community Center, the Signal Hill Youth Center, the Concerts in the Park amphitheater, and the beloved Spud Field.

 Become a permanent part of the Signal Hill Public Library through the following naming opportunities: